 From an early age, seeking to learn military arts which he had been interested in since childhood, Nobutsuna travelled to Kashima and studied sword and spear under Matsumoto Bizen-no-kami Masanobu.
 Matsumoto Bizen was also Tsukahara Bokuden's teacher.
 After Matsumoto Bizen, Nobutsuna learned the "Kage stream" from Aisu Ikōsai's son Koshichirō, who was living in Hitachi.

-If Kamiizumi was steeped in Kashima-Katori teachings via Bokuden, then his rename of Aisu's Saruhi (猿飛) to Empi (燕飛) takes on additional weight.
+Given Kamiizumi was steeped in Kashima-Katori teachings, his rename of Aisu's Saruhi (猿飛) to Empi (燕飛) carries additional weight.
 The swallow is a Kashima-region motif — birds appear throughout the Kashima/Katori iconographic and naming pool — and the swift, low, reversal-capable flight of the swallow expresses something quite different from the high, leaping monkey-vision of Aisu's revelation.
 Kamiizumi's rename can be read as the first stage of re-grounding Aisu's mountain-cave shadow-swordsmanship into the more strategically systematic eastern tradition.
 The choice of bird-imagery (swallow rather than, say, eagle or crane) over the monkey-imagery is then doing real synthesizing work: keeping the flight concept (which Aisu's Saruhi already carried) while exchanging the founding-revelation iconography (mountain monkey) for an iconography more at home in the Kashima-Katori-influenced curriculum Kamiizumi was building.

 There remains, however, a tension in primary sources.
 The Shūyūkan attributes the Tengushō set to Aisu's transmission unambiguously, and the Yagyū commentary tradition supports this.
 But the Bubishi mokuroku (the Ming Chinese copy of an early Kage-ryū document) lists Saruhi, Sarukai, Yamakage, and other monkey-and-shadow-themed names — but does not list the Tengushō kata names (Kasha, Akemi, Zentai, etc.) The eight Tengushō kata names we know today are first reliably attested in late-Sengoku Yagyū documents.